ARGOeu/poem-2/doc/v1/docs/tenant_thresholds_profiles.md

 ### Sections

-The first part is the same for all the profiles: **Name** and **Group** fields. **Group** field is a drop down select field and the user can choose among the existing groups.
+The first part is the same for all the profiles: **Name** and **Group** fields.
+Profile name cannot be changed (therefore the field is disabled). **Group** field is a drop down select field and the user can choose among the existing groups.
 Since the field is required, there should be at least one group of thresholds profiles created beforehand.

 #### Thresholds Rules

-In section **Thresholds Rules** user can add new rules. **Metric** field is required.
-In defining the thresholds, **Label**, **Value**, **Warning** and **Critical** fields are required.
+In section **Thresholds Rules** user can add new rules. **Metric** field is required. **Host** and **Group** fields are both dropdown fields, and have predefined values depending on the chosen metric.

+In defining the thresholds, **Label**, **Warning** and **Critical** fields are required.
+If **Value** field has not been defined, it defaults to 0.
 By hovering over blue info symbol, user can see the information on how to define warning and critical ranges.
 Thresholds may be added by clicking the button with "+" symbol, and existing thresholds may be removed by clicking button with "x" symbol next to them.
 If the user wants to remove whole rule, it can be done by clicking the red button with "x" symbol.

 ### Thresholds Profiles History